nussucommit/team0/README.md

 ## Authentication ( By Djoser Token Based)

-NOTE: If Authetication by simple jwt , use their documentation at https://django-rest-framework-simplejwt.readthedocs.io/en/latest/rest_framework_simplejwt.html
+NOTE: If Authetication by simple jwt , use their documentation at https://djoser.readthedocs.io/en/latest/jwt_endpoints.html

 In the Format :
-auth/...simpleJWT Endpoint
+auth/<url in documentation>

 ### `auth/users/`